Parin30/AI-ML-Projects/README.md

 <h2 align="center"><strong>Part - B</strong></h2>

-<u>DOMAIN</u>: Banking, Marketing
+**DOMAIN**: Banking, Marketing

-<u>CONTEXT</u>: Implement Machine Learning to improve marketing campaigns in a growing bank by predicting potential customers who will convert based on historical data.
+**CONTEXT**: Implement Machine Learning to improve marketing campaigns in a growing bank by predicting potential customers who will convert based on historical data.

-<u>DATA DESCRIPTION</u>: The dataset includes customer attributes like age, customer since, highest spend, zip code, hidden score, monthly average spend, level, mortgage, security, fixed deposit account, internet banking, credit card, and loan on a card.
+**DATA DESCRIPTION**: The dataset includes customer attributes like age, customer since, highest spend, zip code, hidden score, monthly average spend, level, mortgage, security, fixed deposit account, internet banking, credit card, and loan on a card.

-<u>PROJECT OBJECTIVE</u>: Build an ML model for targeted marketing to increase conversion ratio and expand the borrower base with the same budget.
+**PROJECT OBJECTIVE**: Build an ML model for targeted marketing to increase conversion ratio and expand the borrower base with the same budget.

 **Technologies & Tools Used:**
 - Python